 - Claimed conditions

-- overactive bladder, low back disorder (lumbar arthritis and lumbar intervertebral disc syndrome), right hip arthritis
+- overactive bladder, low back disorder, right hip arthritis, lumbar arthritis and lumbar intervertebral disc syndrome (low back disorder), carcinoma of the larynx

 - How they argued it